Ryan Murphy Reveals Why ‘Feud’ Is His ‘Love Letter To The Academy Awards’

 “I found out we could actually use the auditorium where the real Oscars were at so that was exciting.
 But then we found out that a lot of the period stuff had been torn out and removed so I was devastated.
 So then we just decided to spend a lot of time and money rebuilding it,” reveals Murphy.
 “We spent months researching it and copying it, from the scaffolding outside the auditorium to the seats inside and the stage and that tier where all of the Oscars sat to the gowns that all the women wore.”

-The Feud boss adds that he even treated every one of the extras like a star, making sure their hair was perfect and their vintage formal wear was as beautiful and stunning as it was those many decades ago.
+The Feud boss added that he even treated every one of the extras like a star, making sure their hair was perfect and their vintage formal wear was as beautiful and stunning as it was those many decades ago.

 Feud Production Designer Judy Becker Shares Her Secrets To Recreating 1963 Hollywood